OnTheVerge03/Java-Quiz-Manager/README.md

-this program allows teachers to create, organize and maintain banks of questions, and for students to take quizzes with those questions.
+This program allows teachers to create, organize and maintain banks of questions, and for students to take quizzes with those questions.
 Questions are organized into banks, which are organized into modules.
 @author onTheVerge03